typst/packages/README.md

   Package versioning should follow [SemVer].
 - `entrypoint`: The path to the main Typst file that is evaluated when the package is imported.
+- `description`: A short description of the package.

 Packages always live in folders named as `{name}-{version}`.
 The name and version in the folder name and manifest must match.